-What Is Flat Feet (Pes Planus)?
+What is Flatfoot (Pes Planus)?

-Otherwise, known as flat feet, Pes Planus is a condition of the foot in which the arches on the inside of your foot are flattened, allowing the entire sole of your foot to touch the ground when you stand up.
+Otherwise, known as flat feet, Pes Planus is a foot deformity in which the arch of the foot on the inside is flattened, allowing the entire sole of your foot to touch the ground when you stand up whereas a normal arch would not do so.
 Essentially, this is a very common condition among most veterans looking to claim VA disability benefits.

-This condition can develop later on in life and can be caused by a veteran’s military service or aggravated by military service.
-This condition can happen bilaterally, meaning in both feet.
+This condition can develop later on in life and risk factors can include rigorous and repeated physical activity from military service or aggravation by military service.
+Acquired flatfoot can happen bilaterally, meaning in both feet.
+It can occur due to posterior tibial tendon dysfunction though this is not the only cause.
 Most veterans do not show any signs or symptoms that are associated with flat feet.
 Some veterans can experience foot pain and swelling.
 Sometimes the pain worsens with activity.
-Some of the more severe symptoms can lead to other issues such as leg and back pain or difficulty in performing certain foot movements and foot problems.
+Some of the more severe symptoms can lead to other issues such as lower leg and back pain or difficulty in performing certain foot movements and foot problems.

 The severity of flat feet can vary from case to case and can also contribute to other conditions including but not limited to:

 - & More